Sonnenwerk/EDCopilotDialogueLibrary-MyFork/README.md

 ---

-Feel free to share ideas, suggestions, or issues through the repository’s **Issues** section!
+Feel free to share ideas, suggestions, or issues through the repository’s **Issues** section or on the EDCopilot Discord.
 Fly safe, Commander!